Maryland tolling authority suggests lowering minimum rates for toll lanes on Beltway, I-270

 If approved by the Maryland Transportation Authority board in November, the minimum per-mile rate also would be lower for trucks, ranging from 26 cents for smaller trucks to $1.02 for most tractor-trailers.

 Authority officials told the board they made the change on the basis of public feedback received since they released initial toll rate ranges in May.
-They said some questioned why the minimum rate, which is intended to cover basic administrative costs, was higher than on the nearby ICC toll road.
+They said that some members of the public had asked why the minimum rate, which is intended to cover basic administrative costs, was higher than on the nearby ICC toll road.

 “If we could do it for the ICC, we should be able to do it for this,” said Jim Ports, the authority’s executive director.
 “We listened to the public, and we made a change.”